ericbarrs/web101github-practice/README.md

     create a folder called img
     put img1 inside the folder

+    define the purpose of the following in rocketchat of what these commands do:

+    git push -
+    git status -

 }

 group 3 css {

     create a folder called css
     put the style.css file in the folder

+    define the purpose of the following in rocketchat of what these commands do:

+    cd -
+    cd .. -
+    git branch -

 }